 Nicholas Routley for The Australian Stage

-Xenia was awarded a Bachelor of Music from the Queensland Conservatorium Griffith University (QGCU) in 2018 with first class honours and the University Medal for Academic Achievement.
+In May, Xenia received her Master's Degree from the Juilliard School of Music, while the recipient of the prestigious Kovner Fellowship.
+Prior she gained her Bachelor of Music from the Queensland Conservatorium Griffith University (QGCU) in 2018 with first class honours and the University Medal for Academic Achievement.
 In 2019, Xenia was a scholar of the Melba Opera Trust program supported by the Amelia Joscelyne Scholarship.
 In that same year, she studied in New York supported by the prestigious Opera Foundation for young Australians’ Lady Fairfax New York Scholarship in 2018.
 Following her scholarship, she participated in the Carnegie Hall SongStudio 2020 program.

 © Xenia Puskarz Thomas.